Earth Institute Postdoctoral Fellowship Program

 Bibliographic references are required but not counted toward the 5-page maximum.
 They should be included in the same document.

 The research proposal should address how the proposed work will contribute to the goal of global sustainable development.
 Proposals may suggest participating in, contributing to, or extending existing multidisciplinary Climate School projects.
 Candidates are also encouraged to develop new, innovative projects that connect Climate School expertise.
+You must include a title for your research proposal.

 Research Foci and Mentors

 Research foci are determined by the postdocs themselves.
 Thus, Climate School Postdocs play an active, independent role in developing their own areas of expertise and research agendas.
-Candidates are encouraged to review the list of the Climate School's research units and relevant Columbia University and Barnard College departments to see the breadth of potential mentors and collaborators actively engaged in research at the university.
+Candidates are encouraged to review the list of the Climate School's research units and relevant Columbia University departments to see the breadth of potential mentors and collaborators actively engaged in research at the university.

 Candidates are strongly encouraged to identify and contact a mentor prior to applying.
 Candidates are also encouraged to scope additional members of the Columbia Climate School who hold the rank of Assistant Professor / Research Scientist or higher.
-For a list of faculty and researchers who have expressed an interest in mentoring a postdoctoral researcher, please click here.

 Selection Procedure

-Applications are reviewed by the Climate School Postdoctoral Selection Committee, which is composed of senior Climate School faculty from across the Institute.
+Applications are reviewed by the Climate School Postdoctoral Selection Committee, which is composed of senior Climate School faculty from across the School.
 Care is taken to ensure that all of the Climate School's core disciplines are represented in the Committee.

 An initial, rigorous review of the applications examines several factors, including the following:

-- Strength of the research proposal
+• Strength of the research proposal

-- Relevance to the Climate School's mission and research themes
+• Relevance to the Climate School's mission and research themes

-- Interdisciplinary and collaborative potential
+• Interdisciplinary and collaborative potential

-- Practice/policy/community engagement relevance
+• Practice/policy/community engagement relevance

-- Previous academic experience
+• Previous academic experience

-- Strength of academic/professional references
+• Strength of academic/professional references

 Applications that merit further consideration are moved forward to the directors of one or more relevant Climate School research units.
 Based on feedback received from the research units, the Selection Committee reevaluates the applications in great detail before reaching a final decision.